mykol64/Peak/README.md

 ## Features

-###### Note: While the original [Glance](https://github.com/Rytiggy/Glance) works on a variety of Fitbit devices in and with various medical hardware, Peak has currently only been tested on a Fitbit Sense & Versa 3 with Dexcom, and the below features, while technically present, likely need some adjustments
+###### Note: While the original [Glance](https://github.com/Rytiggy/Glance) works on a variety of Fitbit devices in and with various medical hardware, Peak has currently only been tested on a Fitbit Sense & Versa 3 with Dexcom.
+The below features, while technically present, likely need some adjustments

 ### ✅ &nbsp; Tested & Working